shiversoftdev/t7-source/README.md

 # Please report bugs.
 If you locate places that look weird or broken, please tell me and I will try to fix them. \
 Thanks for the hashes https://github.com/Jake-NotTheMuss/t7-hashes/blob/master/hashes.csv

+# Note to Modtools Developers
+Hashing in the main branch is inaccurate for all known values\
+\
+For example: #"disconnect" will be incorrect when recompiling in modtools.
+You only need #" when you are using unknown hashes ex: #"hash_12345"\
+This only applies to modtools developers.